GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/csharp/index.md

 - OxdId: oxd ID from client registration
 - rpt: Requesting Party Token
-- path: Path of resource to be checked.
+- path: Path of resource to be checked
 - httpmethod: HTTP methods (POST, GET and PUT)
 - ProtectionAccessToken:  Generated from GetClientToken method (Optional, required if oxd-https-extension is used)
 - oxdHost: The IP address of the oxd-server
 - oxdport: The port of the oxd-server
-- oxdhttpsurl: URL of the oxd-https-extension (Optional, required if using oxd-https-extension).
+- oxdhttpsurl: URL of the oxd-https-extension (Optional, required if using oxd-https-extension)

 **Request:**